The Olympic Games have arrived in

 On the sport side, Alexandre Vinokourov's win of the Olympic cycling road race was also more than controversial, it was disappointing.
 Vinokourov is a controversial cyclist after his disqualification from the Tour de France in 2007 on doping charges and his continued but unconvincing denial of being involved with doping.
 And it was disappointing because I was hoping to see some of the very talented fresh faces, which made headlines during the Tour de France, sending the Vinokourovs into retirement.
 Although the Brits are by no means fresh faces, I had my fingers crossed for them making the entire nation fall in love with cycling.

-A different controversial issue has echoed the world of sports since just before the previous Games in Beijing: Should Oscar Pistorius, also known as the Blade Runner, be allowed to compete in the Olympic games with other able-bodied athletes.
+of sports since just before the previous Games in Beijing: Should Oscar Pistorius, also known as the Blade Runner, be allowed to compete in the Olympic games with other able-bodied athletes.
 The entire controversy circles around his carbon prostheses, which might or might not give him an advantage.
 I think it is equally controversial to think that the disability of lacking both your feet could be perceived as an advantage.

 So lets put a smile on for the superb company we have visiting from all over the world.
 Tomorrow will be my first visit to the Games: Volleyball.
 Great Britain vs. Australia I believe.
 And on Saturday, Oscar Pistorius' blades will hit the Worlds favourite track.
 No doubt, good reason to be excited.